Staff

 Read more

-James Denis (he/him/his)
+James Denis (he/him)

-James Denis (he/him/his)
+James Denis (he/him)

 Senior IT Associate

-James (he/him/his) joined Proteus in March of 2022.
+James joined Proteus in March of 2022.
 As Senior IT Associate James brings nearly a decade of experience working with Microsoft products and services to Proteus Fund's ongoing projects and IT directives.
 Prior to joining Proteus, James worked with organizations across industries such as education, construction, healthcare, and legal services, supporting hundreds of networks with often unique

 sets of technology.